GDjkhp/NoobGPT/README.md

 **Let me be with you! (>3<)**
 * I can generate AI text and images!
 * I can play music in voice channels!
-* I can lookup tv shows, movies, anime and manga!
+* I can lookup TV shows, movies, anime and manga!
 * I can download and convert YouTube videos!

 **You can customize me as your own!
 How cool is that!**